dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 In order to see your blog via the URL of your space hosted on Heroku, you will need to update your Auth0 Client to accept callbacks from this URL.

-Head over to the [Auth0 Dashboard](https://manage.auth0.com/#/clients), choose your production client and carry out the following instructions:
+So, Head over to the [Auth0 Dashboard](https://manage.auth0.com/#/clients), choose your production client and carry out the following instructions:

 * In the production Auth0 `Client`, go to the settings tab.
 * Find the text box labeled `Allowed Callback URLs`.
 * The url you need to put in the text box is your space url, for example: `https://space-name-here.herokuapp.com/` followed by: `auth0/callback`.
 So it will look like: `https://space-name-here.herokuapp.com/auth0/callback`.
 * Click the `Save Changes` button at the bottom of the page

-You will now be able to use your blog, and authenticate as an article writer.
+You will now be able to read articles on your blog and authenticate as a writer.

 ## Instructions for Setting Up the Staging Environment